This call-to-action article was published in Allergic Living’ s Spring 2012 edition. There are updates at the end.

 Then a child in the playground gave her a peanut.
 Amarria had always avoided the peanut butter and jam sandwiches that the school offered for lunch every day because she had an allergy to peanuts.
 But this time, for reasons no one knows, she popped the peanut into her mouth.

 Amarria knew right away she was in trouble.
 She asked the teacher outside to help.
 That was exactly what she was supposed to do.
 But then the system failed her.

 The teacher walked Amarria to the school’s health clinic, where an aide searched for an epinephrine auto-injector with Amarria’s name on it.
 An auto-injector shoots epinephrine, also known as adrenaline, into the body.
 The drug can stop a severe allergic reaction outright or buy enough time for paramedics to arrive.
 Amarria desperately needed that shot of life; in the minutes after she arrived at the clinic, she was struggling to breathe.
-But the clinic did not have an auto-injector prescribed for Amarria.
+But the clinic did not appear to have an auto-injector prescribed for Amarria.